3 Simple Budgeting Categories for Busy Moms | An Easy Way to Manage Your Budget

 Often we spend money without thinking about it.
 We “need” items constantly, but when we take time to inventory our needs and wait to purchase.
 We find we don’t need as much as we thought.

 I often remove items from my list by the end of the week/month.
-Turns out we didn’t need to try a new moisturizer, buy work shoes, or upgrade our toaster.
+Turns out I didn’t need to try a new moisturizer, buy work shoes, or upgrade our toaster.
 Or we don’t want to spend our precious “want” money on a new baby monitor when the half-broken one still works.

 Borrowing